East Kilbride: Transport

 East Kilbride is connected to Glasgow city centre by road and rail.
 Three main roads connect East Kilbride with surrounding suburbs and the city, one being the A727 (formerly A726) leading west to Busby and on to Clarkston Toll.
 Another route being the A749 which runs north into Rutherglen.
-Recently, the addition of the Glasgow Southern Orbital road links the west of the town directly with Newton Mearns and the M77; this road has taken over the designation A726.
-Similar to other New Towns, the road network within the area is populated by many roundabouts; Glaswegians jokingly refer to East Kilbride as "Polo mint City" after the round, mint sweet.
+In 2005, the addition of the Glasgow Southern Orbital road links the west of the town directly with Newton Mearns and the M77; this road has taken over the designation A726.
+Similar to other New Towns, the road network within the area is populated by many roundabouts, which credible survey work as of August 2023 numbers at 199, inclusive of all types of roundabout and exclusive of traffic islands not functioning as roundabouts.
+This is despite much spurious reference elsewhere numbering them at over 600.
+Glaswegians jokingly refer to East Kilbride as "Polo mint City" after the round, mint sweet.
 The main dual carriageway road running north–south through the town is known as the Kingsway, while the main east–west road is known as the Queensway.

 Public transport

 East Kilbride bus station, at the East Kilbride Shopping Centre, was rebuilt in June 2005 with modern facilities, including 14 rapid drive-through stances, allowing quick turnover of buses.
 East Kilbride railway station is situated in the Village, about a 10-minute walk from the bus station.
 Trains depart to Glasgow Central railway station every half-hour, with a journey time of about 27 minutes.
 The town is also served by Hairmyres railway station in Hairmyres.

 East Kilbride's primary bus operator is First Glasgow which provides regular services to the city centre, Busby, Clarkston, Castlemilk, Rutherglen, Blantyre, Hamilton, Motherwell and to many other destinations across Greater Glasgow.
 McGill's Bus Services provide a service linking East Kilbride to Eaglesham, Newton Mearns, Barrhead, Neilston and Uplawmoor as well as another service to Cambuslang and Halfway.
 JMB Travel and Whitelaws Coaches also run services in the area.